screx/cwl-tutorial/README.md

 ```

 OKAY! now we have our first tool wrapped in CWL.
 The idea behind it is that all necessary tools are wrapped in this formal language description, then can be combined and run in a workflow.

+---

+> Objectives:
+> * Create tool descriptions using a few intermediate techniques
+> * Use the tools to create a workflow description
+> * Run the workflow using the cwl implementation

 ### More Tool Wrapping